-Beware the Wheel Cactus Aliens.
+Beware the Wheel Cactus

 Fox shit!
 How interesting is that?
 Why am I wandering around Mt Tarrangower and examining the faeces of Vulpes vulpes, the Red Fox?
 Well, it’s all part of understanding the distribution of the Wheel Cactus (Opuntia robusta), a difficult to eradicate, introduced species threatening our bushland and farms.
 So yes – we must beware of the aliens.

 Mid-winter and there is still fruit on the Wheel Cactus.
 This impressive foreigner with its obvious round grey-green wheels, its bright yellow flowers and then the dark red fruit, is now firmly established on the mountain and many properties close by.
 Classified as a noxious weed, the cactus is proving difficult to control and for the most part this is due to a lack of manpower coupled with some landholder inertia.